toucansites/website/contents/docs/[05]templates/[05]toucan-templates/index.md

         `modern-base.css`
     }
     @Answer {
-        Adds light opinionated improvements like better focus outlines, selection styling, and readability tweaks.
+        Adds a few light, opinionated improvements like focus outlines, selection highlights, and general readability/accessibility tweaks.
     }
 }

-Keeping styles modular helps you reason about changes and avoids unexpected side effects across the site.
+Splitting styles into logical modules makes templates easier to customize and debug.

 ### JS files

-A `js` folder is optional, but commonly used for site-wide interactivity.
-A good example is the [T-Doc template](https://github.com/toucansites/t-doc-template), where the JS folder contains the logic for toggling navigation or enabling client-side search.
+Templates may include a js directory for JavaScript functionality such as mobile navigation toggles or search.
+While optional, it’s common in interactive templates.

+For reference, see the [T-Doc template](https://github.com/toucansites/t-doc-template), which includes JS modules for site navigation and client-side searching.

 ## Views

-The views folder contains all the Mustache templates used to render content.
-These are organized in subfolders like pages, blog, docs, or partials, based on content type.
+The views folder contains all Mustache templates used to render content.
+These are organized by purpose or content type — typically into subdirectories like `pages/`, `blog/`, `docs/`, and `partials/`.

 ### Base view

-At the core of every template is the `html.mustache` file.
-It defines the shared HTML structure — like the <head>, metadata, navigation, and footer — and uses a parent/child block pattern for injecting content.
+The root layout of most Toucan templates is defined in `views/html.mustache`.
+This acts as the wrapper for all other views and includes the site’s shared structure—such as the `head`, `navigation`, and `footer`.
+It also defines Mustache blocks (e.g. {{$main}}) that child views can override.

-For an explanation of layout inheritance, see the [Views](/docs/templates/views) article.
+> For more on how inheritance and block injection works, see the [Views](/docs/templates/views) article.

 ### Page views